HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ## Networking
 - Knowing how to communicate and DM another person that you want to connect with will open up opportunities to paid work, social leverage, and meeting high-level people.
+> [!tips]- Smallest viable audience
+> - All you really need is “1000 true fans”— built by connecting with people whose particular challenges and interests overlapped with my particular skills and passions.
+> - A community who already knows you, who follows you, who is rooting for you is one of the most powerful forces in business, and it’s created through _**[[#Lead magnet |generosity]]**_.
+> - People get hooked on CHARACTERS (i.e. stories).
+People do business with REAL PEOPLE.
+Especially those who feel like a friend.
 - The final goal is to put your name in more peoples mouths.
 The more people that know about you, the more work and potential connections will be sent your way. **Get your name in front of as many eyes as possible.**
 - Leverage other people's audiences for traffic by getting your content shared to their audience.
 - Promote your product on content ***relevant*** to the topic of the product.